 Many of the risks of outsourcing can be mitigated with solid preparation and planning, but nothing helps more than understanding what the potential pitfalls are, and how they might be avoided.

-Four potential outsourcing issues are highlighted in this article, along with some ideas and suggestions to prevent, avoid, or minimize the impact of each.
+Six potential outsourcing issues are highlighted in this article, along with some ideas and suggestions to prevent, avoid, or minimise the impact of each.

 The very first challenge that companies are likely to experience when outsourcing certain functions is that of a possible lack of buy-in from people inside the company.
 This may take the form of active or passive resistance.
 The prospect of outsourcing also creates uncertainty for existing employees, who may decide to look elsewhere for employment.

 The best way to address both these problems is to implement an effective change management strategy as soon as (or even before) the outsourcing contract has been signed.

 A comprehensive communication programme should be developed and disseminated to all stakeholders who will be affected by the outsourcing process.
 The message should be tailored to different levels of employees.
 It should essentially answer the question: “What about me?”
 Employees need the opportunity to air their concerns and ask questions.